Color, Textiles, and Design Residency

 As stated in our organization's name, Immersion is the key to our creative residencies.
 Northern India is known for vibrant culture, spirituality, and beauty.
 Our thoughtfully designed itinerary surrounds you with these elements through quality and ease.
 Thoughtfully chosen accommodation, globally recognized guides, and local in-the-know insights allow your trip to be one of creative expansion and self-exploration.

-Heritage Hotel Accomodations
+Heritage Hotel Accommodations

 AIP Designed Experience